Jasper County man dies after falling into manure lagoon on dairy farm, sheriff says

 Driver trapped in vehicle with serious injuries after collision with tractor, fire chief says

-Van Varen was located at 12:55 p.m. and was pronounced dead at the scene, according to Jasper County Coroner Andrew Boersma.
-He died of blood loss, Boersma said.
+Van Baren was located at 12:55 p.m. and pronounced dead at the scene; coroner Andrew Boersma said he died of blood loss.
 The death was ruled an accident.

-Additional fire and police units from various Lake and Porter County departments were on the scene, Williamson said.
+Additional fire and police units from Lake and Porter counties were on the scene, Williamson said.

 Gallery: Recent arrests booked into the Porter County Jail